JakobDev/minecraft-launcher-lib/README.md

 # minecraft-launcher-lib

 A Python library for creating a custom minecraft launcher.
-This library containts function to install and execute minecraft and interacting with mojang accounts.
+This library containts functions to install and execute minecraft and interacting with mojang accounts.

 ```python
 import minecraft_launcher_lib